 Spatial variation in selection mediated by species interactions has been documented in many systems (Thompson 2005, Siepielski et al. 2013), and may result in local adaptation and adaptive population divergence.
 Variation in selection strength may potentially be driven by differences in interaction intensities or trait preferences of the interactors among populations.
 For plant-animal interactions, such as pre-dispersal seed predation, studies have demonstrated that differences in selection on plant traits among populations or years can be associated with differences in both interaction intensities (Benkman 2013, Benkman et al., 2013, Vanhoenacker et al., 2013), and trait preferences (Rey et al., 2006; Kolb et al., 2007).
-Interaction intensities and animal preferences for plant traits might, in turn, depend on the environmental context in terms of the abiotic conditions or in terms of other species (community context).
-For example, the intensity of plant-seed predator interactions has been shown to be influenced by light availability (e.g. Arvanitis et al., 2001; Kolb & Ehrlén, 2010) and soil moisture (von Euler et al., 2014).
-Community context, in terms of natural enemies, competitors or alternative hosts, have also been shown to influence the outcome of plant-animal interactions (Strauss & Irwin, 2004; Siepielski & Benkman, 2007; Chamberlain et al., 2014).
+Interaction intensities and animal preferences for plant traits might, in turn, depend on the environmental context in terms of the abiotic conditions (e.g. light availability, Arvanitis et al., 2007; Kolb & Ehrlén, 2010, soil moisture, von Euler et al., 2014) or in terms of other species (community context).
+The community context, in terms of natural enemies, competitors or alternative hosts, havs been shown to influence the outcome of plant-animal interactions (Strauss & Irwin, 2004; Siepielski & Benkman, 2007; Chamberlain et al., 2014).
 For example, nectar robbers can affect selection by pollinators (Irwin, 2006), and plant community heterogeneity may determine host plant selection by insect herbivores (Agrawal et al., 2006).
-In spite of an increasing awareness of the ubiquitous spatial and temporal variation in selection, the role of community context as a source of variation in selection on a focal organism has been little explored.
-Analyses of selection mediated by species interactions have mostly focused on pairwise interactions, and analyses of more complex multispecies interactions rarely have assessed effects on selection (Strauss and Irwin, 2004).
-Unravelling the ways in which community context influences species interactions and the resulting selection is therefore a key step to link analyses of selection to community structure and species networks.
+In spite of an increasing awareness of the ubiquitous spatial and temporal variation in selection, the role of community context as a source of variation in species interactions, and potentially in selection on a focal organism has been little explored.
+Unravelling the ways in which community context is related to species interactions is a key first step to link analyses of selection to community structure and species networks.